Amaral (footballer, born 1973): Club career

 On 28 June 2000, Amaral signed with Fiorentina for a fee of 7.35 billion lire (€3.796 million).
 He reunited with Nuno Gomes, who also signed with the Italians, and during his first season, he help the team win the Coppa Italia.
 After a complicated second season, which ended in bankruptcy.
 The 29-year-old moved to Beşiktaş but stayed just six months, being released in January due to the lack of opportunities "I did not have many first-team chances, I could not play as much as I wanted to."

 After leaving Turkey, Amaral became a constant journeyman, moving from club to club on a yearly basis.
 In 2008, he moved to Australia, to play for Perth Glory who scored a major recruiting coup after snaring the services of the Brazilian international midfielder for the 2008/09 Hyundai A-League season.
 He brought a wealth of experience to the Glory and become a fan favourite, but he was ruled out for the rest of the season after aggravating a hamstring injury.
 Amaral was released by Perth on 2 May 2009.

 In August 2009, he rejoined the Glory after signing a nine-match guest contract.
 The stint was rather uneventful, with Amaral only having featured for the side a few times off the bench, but despite this Amaral enjoyed his return to Perth and thanked the club for giving him another chance.
 Already at the age of 40 years, he had brief spells with Poços de Caldas and Itumbiara during 2013, making only one official appearance for Itumbiara.

 International career

-He made his debut for the national team on 27 September 1995, in a 2–1 win against Romania.
+Amaral made his debut for the Brazil national team on 27 September 1995, in a 2–1 win against Romania.
 In January 1996, he participated in the 1996 CONCACAF Gold Cup, won by Mexico against Brazil, and six months later played the Summer Olympics alongside Roberto Carlos, Bebeto, Ronaldo and Rivaldo, finishing with the bronze medal.
 His last game was on 31 August 1996, in a friendly against Netherlands.